Halloween doesn’t have to be expensive or wasteful. Here are some top tips and innovative ideas for a greener (and cheaper) Halloween.

 Pumpkin Pie is a great way to use up the flesh of the Pumpkin once you are finished carving it.
-Check out this delicious recipe that Master Chef Paul-Da-Costa-Greaves has devised as part of our 'Love Autumn, Hate Waste' campaign.
+Check out this delicious recipe from BBC Good Food – make it extra indulgent with a meringue topping!

 A scary 18,000 tonnes of pumpkin are thrown away each year!
-Don't let your Jack-O-Lantern become a Jack-O- Loser - check out these recipe ideas and tips to recycle yours when the fun's been and gone!
+Don’t let your Jack-O-Lantern become a Jack-O-Loser – check out these recipe ideas and tips to recycle your pumpkins when the fun’s been and gone!